-Awarded to 6 first year full-time students.
+Awarded up to a maximum of 6 first-year full-time students with financial need being an essential criteria.
 Student must be a dependent of a parent employed full-time by a church, mission organization, or a Christian elementary or high school.
-To apply, fill out the online Financial Aid application at tyndale.ca/financialaid.
+To apply, fill out the 2017-2018 Tuition Aid Application at tyndale.ca/financialaid.